Airway clearance therapy: Mechanical

-Mechanical devices used include positive expiratory pressure (PEP), intrapulmonary percussive ventilators, mechanical insufflation-exsufflation known as a mechanically assisted cough, and airway oscillatory devices.
+Devices used include positive expiratory pressure (PEP masks or mouthpieces), intrapulmonary percussive ventilators, mechanical insufflation-exsufflation known as a mechanically assisted cough, and airway oscillatory devices.
 Several mechanical techniques are used to dislodge mucus and encourage its expectoration.
 Chest percussion can be administered as a manual technique but can also be performed using specific devices that use chest wall oscillation or intrapulmonary percussive ventilation.
 Intrapulmonary percussive ventilators (IPVs) are machines which deliver short bursts of air through a mouthpiece to help to clear mucus.
 The air is delivered at a rate of approximately 150 pulses per minute and may be used with nebulized medication.
 Chest wall oscillation is a passive system that is not dependent on effort from the user.
 It involves the use of a special vest that employs the use of a compressor to inflate and deflate the vest rhythmically at timed intervals, and thus imposes high frequency chest wall oscillations that are transferred to the lungs.
 These oscillations thin airway mucus, and facilitate its removal by coughing.
 Delivery of air to the vest can be controlled manually.

 Other methods such as biphasic cuirass ventilation, and associated clearance mode available in such devices, integrate a cough assistance phase, as well as a vibration phase for dislodging secretions.
 These are portable and adapted for home use.

 Positive expiratory pressure physiotherapy consists of providing a back pressure to the airways during expiration.
 This effect is provided by devices that consist of a mask or a mouthpiece in which a resistance is applied only on the expiration phase.
 Operating principles of this technique seems to be the increase of gas pressure behind mucus through collateral ventilation along with a temporary increase in functional residual capacity preventing the early collapse of small airways during exhalation.